 The U.S. Department of Homeland Security (DHS) requires the collection of a one-time fee of $200 from certain international students and visiting scholars.
 The fee is required to cover operational costs of the Student and Exchange Visitor Information System (SEVIS).
 Each student or exchange visitor who is issued an initial Form I-20 or Form DS-2019 is responsible for paying this fee.

 F-1 and J-1 visa applicants with I-20 or DS-2019 forms issued are required to pay a SEVIS fee beforeapplying for the visa.

-New Applicants who are citizens of Canada, Bermuda, Bahamas and residents of certain other islands wishing to apply for F-1 or J-1 status at a Port of Entry into the United States must pay and process the SEVIS fee before appearing at the Port of Entry.
+New applicants who are citizens of Canada, as well as Bermuda, Bahamas, and certain other islands wishing to apply for F-1 or J-1 status at a Port of Entry into the United States must pay and process the SEVIS fee before appearing at the Port of Entry.

 Students who have been out of status for more than five months must pay the fee before filing for reinstatement.

 Students who did not maintain status or completed a previous program and need a new initial Form I-20 from a school must pay the fee.

 Continuing students who are in status and have not completed their program of study.

 Continuing students who are in status and are transferring or changing program levels.